In the nuclear decay given below:

 After two alpha decays and four beta(-ve) decays, the atomic number:

-2. Remains the same but the mass number increases by 4.
+2. remains the same but the mass number increases by \(4.\)

-4. Increases but mass number remains same.
+4. increases but the mass number remains the same.

 Subtopic: Types of Decay |